Georgia lawmakers pass GOP election reform bill amid outcry

-ATLANTA -- Lawmakers in Georgia gave final passage Thursday to GOP-sponsored legislation that seeks a sweeping overhaul of state election law, including provisions that would add new restrictions on voting by mail and giving the legislature greater control over how elections are run.
+ATLANTA -- Georgia Gov. Brian Kemp on Thursday signed into law a sweeping Republican-sponsored overhaul of state elections that includes new restrictions on voting by mail and gives the legislature greater control over how elections are run.

-Shortly after, Republican Gov. Brian Kemp said he planned to sign the bill into law Thursday night.
+Democrats and voting rights groups say the law will disproportionately disenfranchise voters of color.
+It is part of a wave of GOP-backed election bills introduced in states around the nation after former President Donald Trump stoked false claims that fraud led to his 2020 election defeat.

-Democrats and voting rights groups complained the bill would disproportionately disenfranchise voters of color.
-It's part of a wave of GOP-backed election bills introduced in states around the country after former President Donald Trump stoked false claims that fraud led to his 2020 election defeat.
+Republican changes to voting laws in Georgia follow record-breaking turnout that led to Democratic victories in the presidential contest and two U.S. Senate runoffs in the once reliably red state.

-Republican efforts to change voting laws in Georgia come after record-breaking turnout led to Democratic victories in the presidential election and two U.S. Senate runoffs in the once reliably red state.
+Kemp signed the bill less than two hours after it received final passage in the Georgia General Assembly.
+The bill passed the state House 100-75 earlier Thursday, before the state Senate quickly agreed to House changes 34-20.
+Republicans in the legislature were in support, while Democrats were opposed.

-The bill passed the state House 100-75, with Republicans in support and Democrats opposed.
-It then was quickly agreed to by Republicans in the state Senate.
+Democratic Senate Minority Leader Gloria Butler said the bill was filled with "voter suppression tactics."

 Democratic Rep. Rhonda Burnough said the bill was based on lies told by Republicans after last November's election.